kolakdusan/3d-spline-react/README.md

 Don't panic, the 3d model should load in a few seconds :)

+# Usage:

+You can scroll to zoom in the model and also click and drag to rotate it.
+You can also hover on some elements to make them float.

 ## Available Scripts

 In the project directory, you can run: